osmanozts/home-office-tracker/README.md

 When a user starts a session, a new record is created in the `homeoffice_sessions` table, and the start time is stored.
 The session will remain active until the user decides to stop it, at which point the session end time is updated.

-On session stop, an email is sent to notify the user with session details, including the start time, end time, and duration.
+On session stop, an email is sent to notify the configured recipient email with session details, including the start time, end time, and duration.

 ### Session History